kolypto/py-overc/README.md

     Any additional information can be reported with `"info"`: arbitrary string with runtime data.

+    Finally, a different period can be specified per service using the `"period"` key.

 Note that there's no need to explicitly define Servers and Services: all data is accepted automatically.